ooni/probe-cli/internal/tutorial/measurex/chapter04/README.md

 ### Suggested follow-up experiments

-Try to run experiments in the following scenarios, and check the output JSON to familiarize with what changes in different error conditions.
+Try to run experiments in the following scenarios, and check the output JSON to familiarize yourself with what changes in different error conditions.

 1. measurement that causes timeout